 Fintan O’Toole is a columnist with The Irish Times and Leonard L. Milberg Visiting Lecturer in Irish Letters at Princeton.
-His book on George Bernard Shaw, Judging Shaw, will be published in the fall.
-(June 2017)
+His writings on Brexit have won both the European Press Prize and the Orwell Prize for journalism.
+(January 2018)

 Hemingway had imaginative access to two things he hid behind his outlandish public image—a complex sexuality and a deep trauma.
 Since the publication in 1986 of the unfinished novel The Garden of Eden, which he had worked on fitfully from 1945 until 1961, it has been obvious that he was drawn to the excitement of crossing sexual boundaries.
 The he-man was at least in part imaginatively a she-man.
 It was already clear that Hemingway was drawn to the erotic potential of androgyny.